Freelancing software that helps you get paid faster.

 What Is an EIN?

 The Employer Identification Number (EIN) is a unique identifier given to those who apply online via the IRS website.
-It is used by companies, or professionals acting as a company or sole proprietorship, to tie your revenue and expense activity to your taxes when you file each year.
+It is used by companies, or professionals acting as a company or sole proprietorship, to tie the revenue gained from paid invoice templates, and expense activity to your taxes when you file each year.
 It is free to get this number; never go through a third-party website or pay a fee to acquire an EIN.
 There are quite a few ads out there offering to sell you a service to sign up for an EIN, but as you’ll see below, this is a simple process that anyone can do alone.
 The IRS doesn’t charge to get one, so don’t allow others to profit off providing this service.

 (You can also apply by phone, fax, or mail, but online is the easiest and most efficient way to apply.)